-- "Faculty" is a singular noun that refers to a group ("The faculty is"). - Instead of "The faculty are ...," use "The faculty is ..." or "The faculty members are ..." - Instead of "He is faculty ...," use "He is a member of the faculty" or "He is a faculty member." - GGC uses only the official job title listed in its online directory.
-These titles are managed by Human Resources (HR).
-However, sometimes abbreviations appear in those titles that should be spelled out, like "Sr." - "Dr." is always noted on first reference only.
+- "Faculty" is a singular noun that refers to a group ("The faculty is"). - Instead of "The faculty are ...," use "The faculty is ..." or "The faculty members are ..." - Instead of "He is faculty ...," use "He is a member of the faculty" or "He is a faculty member." - GGC uses only official job titles listed in its online directory.
+These titles are managed by Human Resources.
+However, due to a character limit in some college databases, sometimes abbreviations appear in directory titles that should be spelled out, like "Sr." - "Dr." is always noted on first reference only.
 Subsequent references are by last name only. - When used after a name in a sentence, an academic or professional abbreviation is set off by commas.
 Examples: John Doe, Ph.D., taught the course.
-Jane Smith, BSN, works at the hospital. - Never use both the "Dr." and "Ph.D.," as they are redundant. - Do not use "professor" as in "Professor Smith" unless their job title indicates the person is a full professor.
-This reflects the dominant practice across higher ed. - Titles are only capitalized when appearing before a person's name, as in "President John Smith."
+Jane Smith, BSN, works at the hospital. - Never use both the "Dr." and "Ph.D.," as they are redundant. - When listing faculty with physicians, switch from "Dr." to "Ph.D., Ed.D., M.D.," etc. to avoid confusion about the doctorates involved. - Some formal materials may require the use of "Ph.D., Ed.D.," etc. - "PhD, EdD, MD," and other credentials may be used without the periods only when you must save space on flyers, PowerPoint slides, etc., or if it is the style of a particular material to omit the periods. - Do not use "professor" as in "Professor Smith" unless their job title indicates the person is a full professor.
+This reflects the dominant practice across higher ed.

+• Titles are only capitalized when appearing before a person's name, as in "President John Smith."
 They are lowercased when appearing after the name, as in "Jane Jones, president."

-At GGC, we prefer to list all titles after the name, with few exceptions. - While the title itself is lowercased after the name, if a formal /office name is part of the job title, then it is capitalized, as in, "John Smith, assistant director of Human Resources" or "Dr. Jane Jones, associate professor of English."
+While the title itself is lowercased after the name, if a formal/office name is part of the job title, then it is capitalized, as in, "John Smith, assistant director of Human Resources" or "Dr. Jane Jones, associate professor of English."

-Financial aid - is not capitalized; "federal financial aid" also is not capitalized.
-However, references to the office of Financial Aid are capitalized.
+Financial aid is not capitalized; "federal financial aid" also is not capitalized.
+However, references to the Financial Aid office are capitalized.

-Four Pillars
+Four pillars

-• GGC's four pillars of the student educational experience are scholarship, leadership, service and creativity, and are always listed in this order.

-The pillars are generally not capitalized in plain text, but may be capitalized when used on signage, as labels, in PowerPoint presentations or other situations in which design or formality is a consideration.
+- GGC's four pillars of the student educational experience are: scholarship, leadership, service and creativity, and are always listed in this order. - This order appears in the GGC seal, in clockwise order, starting at the 6 o'clock position. - The pillars are generally not capitalized in plain text, but may be capitalized when used on signage, as labels, in PowerPoint presentations or other situations in which design or formality is a consideration.